MrBlueXav/Dekrispator_v2/README.md

 **Usage**

-Flash your board with "Dekrispator_v2.hex" (in Release folder) and enjoy hours and hours of sweet music coming of it !
+Flash your board with "Dekrispator_v2.bin" or .elf (in Release folder) and enjoy hours and hours of sweet music coming of it !
 Sounds can be loud so beware !

 When powering up the board, the synth starts in "demo mode".
 The synth works on its own, sounds are perpetually changing.

-If you press the user button, sounds and effects stop always changing and the red LED lights on : the synth parameters are frozen.
-Press once again the user button and the red LED lights off : unfreeze.
+If you press the user button, sequencer will stop, it will run again if you press the button once again.

-*Manual mode* : Connect an USB MIDI controller (like Korg NanoKontrol...) to the board's micro USB connector and control the synth.
+To control Dekrispator's parameters you can connect at any time an USB MIDI controller (like Korg NanoKontrol...) to the board's micro USB connector and control the synth.
 The MIDI mapping of the synth controls are in MIDI_mapping.ods file.
-I nearly used the factory settings of Korg NanoKontrol V1 (some momentary/toggle buttons modified).
-The blue LED indicates midi activity.
+I used the factory settings of Korg NanoKontrol V1 (some momentary/toggle buttons modified).

 CC68 (= 127) : reset synth with basic sound and sequencer running.

 CC67 (= 127) : toggle demo mode.

-The orange LED reflects the CPU usage : when it's dim CPU gets overloaded.
+CC69 (= 127) : toggles sequencer run/stop

 Ready-to-use files are in Ressources folder.